 The latest measured telescope throughput numbers are shown as the blue stars.
 The telescope throughput has increased significantly from before to after the 2020 shutdown, being better than the expected throughput in the red part of the spectrum, but not yet at blue and intermediate wavelengths.
 The August 2022 results indicate that the throughput has decreased dramatically.
 This has been attributed to a significant drop in mirror reflectivity due to struggles with the mirror coating plant.
-The mirror coating process has since been revised and is also now performed more frequently, which has led to an improvement in the throughput as the latest results (blue stars) indicate.
-We should also mention that a new

-ADC was installed in September 2022.
+The mirror coating process has since been revised and is also now performed more frequently, which has led to an improvement in the throughput as the latest results (pink stars) indicate.
+We should also mention that a new ADC was installed in September 2022.
 This could also have contributed to the improved results, although we cannot confirm how much.
 To calculate the telescope throughput, we assume a fixed SALTICAM throughput.
 Since this time around all three systems (the telescope's SAC, SALTICAM optics and RSS optics) were cleaned, it is not possible to establish where the improvements are.
-There still appears to be some blue loss in SALTICAM - it is not yet clear whether the SALTICAM filters were also cleaned during the shutdown, so it may perhaps be due to this.
-We also suspect an ageing SAC to be the largest contributor to the slightly less than optimal system throughput, but a full recoating is not likely for a while.
+There still appears to be some blue loss in SALTICAM.
+We suspect an ageing SAC to be the largest contributor to the slightly less than optimal system throughput, but a full recoating is not likely for a while.

-Figure 4.2: Current and historical telescope (that is, SALTICAM) throughput values for different wavelengths (in micrometres) are compared to expectations.
-The most recent values are indicated with the blue stars.
+Figure 4.2: Current and historical telescope (that is, SALTICAM) throughput values for different wavelengths (in micrometres).
+The most recent values are indicated with the pink stars.
 Measurements correspond to the 7-10 best quality mirror segments.